DavidNewn/Student-s-Recipe-Survival-Guide/README.md

    or go back to default configuration.
  - saving my favourite recipes in a dedicated favourites list.
- - adding other things in a recipe which I might find useful like additional comments, ratings, or cost of ingredients and the meal itself (cost per ingredients and per serving for meal?).
+ - adding other things in a recipe which I might find useful like additional comments, ratings, or cost of ingredients and the meal itself (cost per ingredients and per serving for meal).

  - being able to save my recipe lists to file (if I so choose), and load it when I relaunch the program
  - when quiting the application, I want to be reminded to save my current recipe list and have the option not to do so

-### Recipe Criteria
+### Ideal recipe criteria
+As students generally have little time to spare from their studies, a recipe is recommended to follow these criteria.
+Although, a student may always want to add more complex recipes, to challenge themselves for example, so the recipe app will not penalize students for not following these criteria exactly.

-1. Generally have less than 10 main ingredients (sauces, spices, condiments, garnish, and others will not count)
+1. Generally have less than 10 main ingredients (sauces, spices, condiments, garnish, and others do not count)
-2. Have ingredients not be too expensive and relatively accessible to get (in this case, for students in Van, Canada)
+2. Have ingredients that are relatively accessible to get and not too expensive
 3. Have as little steps as possible for the type of dish (as some dishes are naturally more complex)
-4. Have the meal not take too long to prepare overall (though must consider prep overnight as well)
+4. Have the meal not take too long to prepare overall (though must consider other things such as prepping overnight etc.)

-### Recipe Format
+### Recipe format
 - Name of the recipe; no duplicate names
 - Category of the recipe.
 Examples include vegetarian, vegan, seafood, etc.
-  - (Recipe could have multiple categories, e.g. vegetarian, soup)
+  - (A recipe could have multiple categories, e.g. vegetarian, soup)
 - Ingredients needed for the recipe, with amounts for each
-  - (Maybe convert measurements between metric and imperial)
 - Steps to follow for the recipe
 - Notes, for the user to give additional information about the recipe
-- id, for tracking the recipe within the app

-### Additions
+### Extras for further improvement
 - make recipe book considering for many types of students:
   - those money-conscious, those time-crunched, those who like to experiment, etc.
 - have separate user accounts which have their own recipe lists